Are the schools still providing counseling and mental health-related services to students during distance learning?

 Yes.
 Each school site within CVUHSD has a dedicated School Social Worker and Student Interns who are providing a wide-range of services during distance learning.
 These may include brief intervention, individual counseling, group counseling, parent consultation and referral.
 Services are being provided through Telehealth platforms which include phone and virtual meetups.

-- If my child talks to a School Social Worker, will they be labeled as “crazy” or tagged in the school system?
+If I talk to a School Social Worker, will they label me as “crazy” or talk about me on campus?

-No. While the school does keep records of interactions and communication with students, there are no special tags or labels for those receiving support and no one is labeled “crazy”.
-Today, counseling services and therapy are very common supports.
-Getting help to address mental health concerns or life stressors is viewed as a strength, not a weakness.
+No. Students receiving support are not labeled “crazy”.
+Today, counseling services and therapy are very common.
+Getting help to address mental health concerns or support to better handle stress is viewed as a strength, not a weakness.
 Part of a School Social Worker’s role is to undo any negative stigma that students might have about receiving help.
 That role does involve a collaborative approach but student information is kept confidential and only shared with staff providing support to the student.